-230 To investigate the dynamics of simulated trajectories belonging to the WCB outflow, air parcels are first selected if they respect the ascent criterion of 150 hPa between 00:00 and 12:00 UTC, 2 October.
+To investigate the dynamics of simulated trajectories belonging to the WCB outflow, air parcels are first selected, if they respect the ascent criterion of 150 hPa, between 00:00 and 12:00 UTC on 2 October.
 Their location is compared at 11:00 UTC between REF and NODIA (Fig. 5).

-In REF, three regions of high ascent number are highlighted (in blue and green in Fig. 5a).
-The first region is located to the north of the cyclone center and corresponds to the WCB outflow region overflown by the aircraft (as shown in Sec.
+In REF, three regions are highlighted with high number of ascents (in blue and green in Fig. 5a).
+The first region is located to the north of the cyclone center and corresponds to the WCB outflow region overflown by the aircraft (as shown in Sect.
 3.2).
 The red box is used as a mask to select the ascents located there at 11:00 UTC.
 The second region is located in the southwestern part of the domain and is associated with the cloud head region.
-The tightening of iso- θ_e contours in this region shows the winding of the bent-back front around the cyclonic center, where some local peaks of high ascent number are located.
+The tightening of $iso-\theta_e$ contours in this region shows the winding of the bent-back front around the cyclonic center, where some local peaks of the ascent number are located.
 Some ascents are identified further westward.
 The third region is located in the northwestern part of the domain, above Greenland.

-In NODIA, only two regions of high ascent number are highlighted: Greenland and the bent-back front region (Fig. 5b).
+In NODIA, only two regions are highlighted with high number of ascents, namely Greenland and the bent-back front region (Fig. 5b).
 Thus, ascents in these two regions have a dynamic origin.
 Those above Greenland are as numerous as in REF and are likely produced by the combined effect of the warm front dynamics and orographic forcing caused by the Greenland Plateau.
-A higher number of ascents is even identified compared to REF along the bent-back front, between 54°-56° N and 35°-30° W. In contrast, ascents are almost lacking in the WCB outflow region (red box), which indicates their diabatic origin.
+A higher number of ascents is even identified compared to REF along the bent-back front, between 54-56° N and 35-30° W. In contrast, ascents are almost lacking in the WCB outflow region (red box), which indicates their diabatic origin.
 This absence of trajectories rising by at least 150 hPa in 12 h is consistent with lower cloud tops in NODIA than in REF.
 In the following, only ascents from this region are further discussed.